vcsjones/FiddlerCert/README.md

 With this extension, you can quickly:

 * View the certificate chain.
-* View common properties of the certificate such as the Common Name (CN in subject) and the Subject Alternatave Name.
+* View common properties of the certificate such as the Common Name (CN in subject) and the Subject Alternative Name.
 * Save the certificate to disk.
 * Import the certificate into a certificate store.